nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 --------|------------------
 **Graphical User Interface (GUI)** | A GUI allows users to use graphics to interact with a device.
 **Command Line Interface (GUI)** | A CLI allows users to use commands in the form of text as input to a device.
-**Java** | Java is an application that allows applications such as CoLAB to be run on your computer.
+**Java** | Java is a runtime environment that allows applications such as CoLAB to be run on your computer.
 **Command** | An instruction typed by a user, to be executed by CoLAB.
-**Field** | A portion of a command that requires information to be entered into.
+**Parameter** | A section of a command that requires information to be entered into.
-**Parameter** | A portion of a command that the user enters information into.
-**Prefix** | An abbreviation for the name of a field that is to be entered right before a parameter of a command.
+**Prefix** | An abbreviation for the name of a parameter that is to be entered right before the actual parameter of a command.
 Prefix's end with a slash (/).
 **Panel** | A page or section that contains information in the GUI.
 **Project** | A project in CoLAB contains information about todos, deadlines, events and groupmates to help you keep track of everything you need to effectively manage a project.
 **Todo** | A todo in CoLAB represents a task that has to be done.
 These are usually short-term tasks that have to be done in a short timeframe or have no due date.
 **Deadline** | A deadline in CoLAB represents a project deadline that has to be completed before a due date.
 **Event** | An event in CoLAB represents a project-specific event that occurs on a particular day and time.
-**Groupmate** | A Groupmate in CoLAB represents the people you work with for a particular project.
+**Groupmate** | A groupmate in CoLAB represents the people you work with for a particular project.
 **Role** | A role associated with a groupmate in a project.
 An example role may be 'leader'.
-**Contact** | A Contact in CoLAB represents contact information about a person.
+**Contact** | A contact in CoLAB represents contact information about a person.
 **Tag** | A tag associated with a contact.
 An example role may be 'classmate'.

 --------------------------------------------------------------------------------------------------------------------